 Eggplant caponata is an easy recipe that’s full of flavor.
 This vegetarian eggplant recipe is made with fresh vegetables and can be prepared quickly.

 We use eggplant very often in our recipes because it’s such a versatile vegetable that can be used in different ways.
 Eggplant recipes are very common in Middle Eastern and Mediterranean cuisine.
-Some of our favorite eggplant recipes are stuffed eggplants with lamb and walnuts, stuffed eggplant parmesan and Greek eggplant moussaka recipe.
-This eggplant caponata recipe is such an easy and tasty dish to make in summer and is perfect with just a piece of bread.
+Some of our favorite eggplant recipes are stuffed eggplants with lamb and walnuts, stuffed eggplant parmesan and Greek eggplant moussaka.
+Today’s recipe is a simple dish to make in summer and can be served with just a piece of bread.

 What is eggplant caponata?

 Caponata, also known as capunata, is a Sicilian eggplant dish made that’s usually served warm.
-Caponata is considered a warm vegetable salad that can be served as an appetizer, side or even a main dish.
+It’s considered a warm vegetable salad that can be served as an appetizer, side or even a main dish.
 There are so many different caponata recipes and most have eggplant and onions in common.

 This Italian eggplant recipe is easy, simple and full of flavor.
 It’s such a delicious addition to a dinner table, especially in summer when fresh vegetables are nicely in season.
 We have this Italian dish at least twice a month in summer because it’s so good!